 This recipe was designed to make 12 large thick gooey cookies.
 Like the ones you get at a bakery.

 However!
 This same dough can be used to make smaller size cookies.
 They will puff up beautiful and thick.
 Please keep in mind to adjust baking time.
-The serving size and nutrition information will also change.
+The serving size will also change.

 CAN SUGAR COOKIE DOUGH BE MADE IN ADVANCE?